Tset-Noitamotua/_learnpython/tutorials/packaging_tutorial/README.md

 # dist will contain packages that you want to upload
 python setup.py sdist bdist_wheel

-# UPLOADING TO PyPi server
+# UPLOADING TO PyPi server (requires registration)
 twine upload dist/*
 # alternatively
 python -m twine upload dist/*
+# you will be prompted for pypi-username and password